Joshua Marshall (sculptor): Life

 Marshall lived in the parish of St Bride's Church and attended church there.
-He had premises on Shoe Lane just off Fleet Street.
-As Master Mason to the King and as a regular contractor for the works of Wren he was one of the many masons who worked on St Paul's Cathedral but his specific work on the cathedral is not clear.
+He had premises on Shoe Lane, just off Fleet Street.
+As Master Mason to the King and as a regular contractor for the works of Wren, he was one of the many masons who worked on St Paul's Cathedral although his specific work on the cathedral is not clear.